CSB5/BEEM-static/README.md

 #### Visualizing inferred interaction network

-We provide a function `showInteraction` to plot the interaction network inferred by BEEM-static (based on the [ggraph](https://github.com/thomasp85/ggraph) package).
+We provide a function `showInteraction` to plot the interaction network inferred by BEEM-Static (based on the [ggraph](https://github.com/thomasp85/ggraph) package).

 ```r
 showInteraction(res, dat.w.noise)